Sjors/nado-book/appendix/more_episodes.md

 ![Ep.
 22 {l0pt}](qr/ep/22.png)

-We discuss the basics of the Lightning network, Bitcoin’s Layer Two protocol for cheaper, faster, and potentially more private transactions.
+We discuss the basics of the Lightning network, Bitcoin’s Layer 2 protocol for cheaper, faster, and potentially more private transactions.
 We explain that the Lightning network works as a scaling layer because it lets users make off-chain transactions through bidirectional payment channels: Two users can pay one another an arbitrary number of times without these transactions being recorded on the blockchain.
 We went on to explain how, in the Lightning protocol, these off-chain transactions are secure — that is, how each of the participants is at any point guaranteed to claim their respective funds from the payment channel.

 Then we explain how bidirectional payment channels can be linked across a network of users to extend the potential of off-chain transactions so any Lightning user can pay any other Lightning user, even if they haven’t set up a payment channel between the two of them specifically.